itpp-labs/website-addons/website_multi_company/doc/index.rst

 If you get error *The style compilation failed*, add modules to **Dependencies** field.
 It allows to attach theme-like dependencies to corresponding theme and prevent themes compatibility problems.

-Note: theme_common installation does not work if you add it in dependencies in demo mode.
-To avoid this, you have to create database without demo data installation.
+Note: theme_common installation does not work if you install modules that depend on it in demo mode.

 Usage
 =====